The History of Gunstock

 The combination of all these activities has resulted in Gunstock Mountain Resort becoming a four season resort, enjoyed by thousands, who have come to rely on us for a superior recreation experience.

-Dedicated to preserving Gunstock's History.
-To preserve the historic ski jumps, buildings, trails and other structures at Gunstock Area and preservation of artifacts and historical matters dealing with the ski industry in Belknap County and the creation and operation of Gunstock Area since its inception.
+The Gunstock Mountain Preservation Historical Society is edicated to preserving Gunstock's history.
+They work dilligently to preserve the historic ski jumps, buildings, trails and other structures at Gunstock, and to safetguard the artifacts and historical matters dealing with the ski industry in Belknap County and at Gunstock in particular.